doksyilji/alx-pre_course/0x01-git/README.md

-A simple README file so the directory is non empty
+A simple README file so the directory is non empty.